JosiahLoomis/MovieRentalWebApp/README.md

 # MovieRentalWebApp
-This movie rental web app is for educational purposes.
+This movie rental web app was made for educational purposes.